bioasp/caspo/docs/usage.rst

     optional arguments:
-      -h, --help   show this help message and exit --threads T  run parallel search with given number of threads --conf C     threads configurations (Default to many) --midas M T  experimental dataset in MIDAS file and time-point to be used
+      -h, --help   show this help message and exit --threads T  run clingo with given number of threads --conf C     threads configurations (Default to many) --midas M T  experimental dataset in MIDAS file and time-point to be used